-The Pilot of flight MH 194 of Malaysia Airlines with 280 passengers and 13 crew on board managed to make a safe landing when three tyres burst on landing.
+India, Mumbai: The Pilot of flight MH 194 of Malaysia Airlines with 280 passengers and 13 crew on board managed to make a safe landing when three tyres burst on landing.
 The retraction mechanism was damaged.
 Aircraft tyre bursts usually happen because of ageing of tyres but can also occur when a high-speed landing causes excessive heat generation in the tyres.

 USA, Colorado: A Aero Vodochody L-39C Albatros ex Warsaw Pact Military trainer clipped a power cable loosing part of its wing.
 The snapped cable flew onto a highway damaging vehicles' windshields and mirrors.
 The aircraft that was below minimum height landed safely.

 The Airbus A350 XWB (short for "extra wide body") will arrive on EAA AirVenture opening day with an aerial demonstration during the afternoon air show.
 The two-engine aircraft is designed to transport more than 300 passengers on medium- to long-haul operations that range up to 7,750 nautical miles (8,918 statute miles).
 After public tours of the aircraft on Tuesday, July 21 at AirVenture's Boeing Plaza, the A350 XWB will perform another aerial demonstration during the air show on Wednesday, July 22, prior to its departure.